 The coroner can agree to written evidence when:

-- the witness cannot come to the inquest to give evidence at all, or within a reasonable time (perhaps because they are disabled),
+- the witness cannot come to the inquest to give evidence at all, or within a reasonable time,

 - the coroner thinks most people will agree with the evidence.

-Interested persons should see the evidence and agree that the coroner can read it out.
-If you do not agree with the written evidence or do not agree to it being read out in court then you can tell the coroner.
-The coroner decides id the written evidence should be read out.
+Interested persons should be told who the evidence is from and what has been said before the coroner reads it out.
+Tell the coroner if you do not agree with it being read out in court.
+If you do not agree with the written evidence or do not agree to it being read out in court, then you can tell the coroner.
+The coroner will decide if the written evidence should be read out.

-Getting a copy of evidence before the inquest
+How can I get a copy of the evidence before the inquest starts?

 The coroner can ask for a report by an independent expert.
 The type of expert they ask will depend on the issue.
 For example, if the coroner wants to know about your relative’s mental health treatment, they may ask a psychiatrist to write a report.
 If they want to know how hospital staff tried to resuscitate your relative, they may ask a specialist emergency care doctor for a report.